isomerpages/ogp-buildforgood/_projects/Scam or Not.md

 ### Problem Statement

 Scammers are constantly creating new ways to make their scams look legit.
-Even young and digitally savvy people are susceptible: those aged 20-39 are the biggest victims.
+Even young and digitally savvy people are susceptible: those aged 20-39 years old are the biggest victims.
 Scams cost us $661 million in 2022 and are terrible for Singapore economically and catastrophic for the victims.

 ### Proposed Solution